No matter how hard you try packages can still get lost in transit. If this happens, it could have a serious impact on your metrics.

 No matter the reason for the delay in delivery, prompt communication with the customer is crucial.
 Customers are used to having what they want it when they want it and so any silence from you will make things worse.
 The world of ecommerce is uncertain for buyers and if they feel like they cannot trust you, they will take their complaint directly to Amazon.

 With FeedbackWhiz you can see all the information about the status of your orders including tracking data in one platform.
 Doing all of these things in one place will allow you to resolve the issue more quickly and efficiently.
-With any luck, you will be able to inform your customer about what has happened with their package, finding a good resolution.
+With any luck, you will be able to inform your customers about what has happened with their package, finding a good resolution.

 The more open you are with your communication, the more understanding a customer will be and that will be good news for your metrics and seller reputation.